Shiven-2007/Sudoku/README.md

 <p>
   This sudoku solver can accept sudokus in 2 ways, either from a .csv (comma separated values) file or get it directly from the user via the terminal. <br>

-  It can also display multiple (upto 10) solutions of a puzzle.

 </p>